conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 :::caution

-Conduktor Gateway does not currently support `OAuthBearer` or `Kerberos` for transitive identity.
+Conduktor Gateway does not currently support `OAuthBearer` or `Kerberos` for passthrough identity.

 :::